vanda/vam-components/README.md

-# V&A Custom Elements with LitElement
+# V&A Web Components with LitElement

 Install dependencies:
 ```